Janesville, Wisconsin: Parks and recreation

 Janesville is known as "Wisconsin's Park Place".
 Its 2590 acre park system includes 64 improved parks, as well as boat launches, golf courses, and nature trails.
 This is one of the highest acreages per capita in Wisconsin.

 Janesville has a public, internationally themed botanical garden, Rotary Gardens, that was created from an abandoned sand pit.

-Traxler Park is home to the Rock Aqua Jays, a water ski team.
-The RAJ's are the most successful water ski show team in the world with 62 total tournament victories including 19 U.S. National Championships.
-The team originated and regularly hosts the National Show Ski Championships, and was the host of the first ever World Water Ski Show championship, with teams competing from Australia, Belgium, Canada, and China.
-Traxler Park is also the site of the city's annual Fourth of July festivities.

 Other major parks include Riverside Park, a recreational park along the Rock River including a golf course and a segment of the Ice Age Trail; Rockport Park, largely undeveloped, including the municipal swimming pool and Peace Park; Monterey Park, including the Big Rock, an early natural landmark signaling a good ford of the Rock River (and the namesake of the county, but not the river), as well as a sports stadium used by the school system; Lustig Park, used for a disc golf course; and Palmer Park, which includes a 9-hole golf course and CAMDEN Playground (an accessible play area, considered the largest accessible/integrated playground in the world and the most accessible/integrated playground).
 Most of the hiking and biking trails in the city are connected to the Ice Age Trail, which will eventually connect to the west with the Sugar River State Trail, north to Milton and Fort Atkinson and east to the Kettle Moraine State Forest.

 Janesville also has a nearly 500-acre greenbelt system to provide areas for surface water runoff and habitat for a diversity of plants and animals.

 Government

 Janesville has had a city manager-council form of government since 1923.
 The city council consists of seven members, elected at large for two-year terms.
+The current city council is composed of Paul Benson (president), David Marshick (vice president), Paul Williams, Aaron Burdick, Michael Jackson, Richard Neeno and Heather Miller.

-Janesville is represented by Stephen Nass (R) and Janis Ringhand (D) in the Wisconsin State Senate, and Amy Loudenbeck (R) and Debra Kolste (D) in the Wisconsin State Assembly.
+Janesville is represented by Stephen Nass (R) and Janis Ringhand (D) in the Wisconsin State Senate, and Amy Loudenbeck (R) and Sue Conley (D) in the Wisconsin State Assembly.
 Bryan Steil (R) represents the city in the United States House of Representatives, and Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.